Massive Uncoordinated Multiple Access for Beyond 5G

-Here, we develop an \ac{iot} device identification algorithm for the case of unknown probability of activity $P_{\rm{a}}$ at the \ac{bs}.
+Here, we develop an \ac{iot} DI algorithm for the case of unknown activity rate $P_{\rm{a}}$ at the \ac{bs}.
 The convex relaxation through $\ell_1-\ell_2$ mixed-norm is employed for signal reconstruction, which can directly identify the active \ac{iot} devices through the non-zero elements of the reconstructed signal.
 This is attributed to the $\ell_1-\ell_2$ mixed-norm ability to provide sparse estimates.
-Note that the proposed $\ell_1-\ell_2$ mixed-norm \ac{sssr} \ac{iot} device identification algorithm does not require knowledge of transmit power by \ac{iot} devices.
+Note that the proposed $\ell_1-\ell_2$ mixed-norm \ac{sssr} \ac{iot} DI algorithm does not require knowledge of transmit power by \ac{iot} devices.